Frequently Asked Questions

-DuraSmoke was the first US eLiquid manufacturer to be ISO 9001:2008 compliant and certified through our GMP.
+The DuraSmoke® company the first US eLiquid manufacturer to be ISO 9001:2015 compliant and certified through our GMP.
 We built our GMP into our ISO compliancy, then have a third party (ASR) come into our facility and audit us to ensure that we adhere to guidelines.
 Some of the guidelines we follow include, manufacturing identical products, safe and consistent practices and that we have a trackable system of our products (Lot #'s).
 We have spent hundreds of thousands of dollars to build our labs, and to have this 3rd party auditor continually look into our facility and our processes.

 Think of this process like a gas station pump.
 Each pump is certified to ensure the amount of gas that is put in your vehicle matches what the read out on the screen says.

 All of our ingredients are from FDA approved facilities.

 Our production management team consists of a Ph.D chemist, chemical engineers and flavorists.
 This helps to ensure we not only have safe ingredients, but the best tasting eLiquids on the market!

 What is ISO and ASR?
 What does it take to have your facility up to ISO standards?

 Think of ISO as an entity that creates the rules and guidelines.
 They set the standard for what is acceptable.
 ASR polices the rules set forth by the ISO guidelines.
 ASR is the 3rd party that comes into our facility to ensure we are following the guidelines set forth by the ISO 9001:2015 standards.
 Some of the stadards that are required are: Temperature control, air purity, safety procedures, training and clean room.

 When an ecig company says they are FDA Registered, what does that mean?